 Joe Mantegna (Gomez), Clifton Gonzalez Gonzalez (Martinez), Esai Morales (Dominguez), Gregory Sierra (Vilanazul), Edward James Olmos (Vamanos), Mercedes Ortega (Celia Obregon), Sid Caesar (Sid Zellerman), Howard Moore (Leo), Mike Moroff (El Toro), Liz Torres (Ruby Escadrillo), Lisa Vidal (Ramona)

-The late Ray Bradbury (1920-2012) was one of the handful of science-fiction and fantasy writers who was able to cross over into the mainstream.
+The late Ray Bradbury (1920-2012) was one of the handful of science-fiction and fantasy writers who was able to cross over into mainstream popularity in his day.
 He enjoyed considerable success with novels such as Fahrenheit 451 (1953), Dandelion Wine (1957), Something Wicked This Way Comes (1963) and short story collections such as Dark Carnival (1947), The Martian Chronicles (1950), The Illustrated Man (1951), The Golden Apples of the Sun (1953), The October Country (1955) and I Sing the Body Electric (1969).
 Bradbury wrote several screenplays and was adapted to film and tv on a number of occasions – see below for a full list of his filmed works.